Docky37/TourGuide2020-Suite/readme.md

 - The v2.0.2.beta_release (20 Nov.
 2020) finalizes functionalities, tests, code style and now runs in 4 Docker's containers.

+- The v2.1.1 release (23 Nov.
+2020) add UserNotFoundException, some tests and implements SpotBugs reports.

 ## Quick way to run with Docker
 The folder 'QuickWayToRunInDocker' contains a docker-compose.yml file that downloads the TourGuide2020-Suite images on my Docker Hub repository and runs the application.
 Change directory to 'QuickWayToRunInDocker' and use the command line '**docker-compose up -d**'.